 In the past 15 years impressive advances have been made in capturing, modeling and tracking the human body.
 Animals have received much less attention, despite many applications in biomechanics, biology, neuroscience, robotics, and entertainment.
-The main reason for the lack of 3D animalsd models is that the experience in modeling the human body cannot be easily applied to animals: animals are not collaborative, and it is not possible to bring thousands of them in a lab for 3D scanning.
-In this project we develop methods to learn 3D articulated statistical shape models that can represent a wide variety of species in the animal kingdom, allowing intra- and inter-species analysis of 3D shape and the automatic and non-invasive assessment of animal shape from images.
+The main reason for the lack of 3D animal models is that the methods for modeling the human body cannot be easily applied to animals: animals are not cooperative, cannot be brought to the lab in large numbers, and current scanners cannot be taken into the wild.
+Additionally they vary significantly in shape and even in the type of body parts they have.